davidhalter/jedi/docs/docs/development.rst

 but unfortunately it sometimes requires complex solutions to understand complex systems.

-Since most of the Jedi internals have been written by me (David Halter), this introduction will be written mostly by me, because no one else understands to the same level how Jedi works.
-Actually this is also the reason for exactly this part of the documentation.
-To make multiple people able to edit the Jedi core.

 In five chapters I'm trying to describe the internals of |jedi|:

 - :ref:`The Jedi Core <core>`